Vowed to the heavens to give up gunnery.

 Freddy Pharkas: Frontier Pharmacist is a 90s Point-and-Click adventure game.
 Considered one of Sierra's best, and possibly even one of the best adventure games of the 2D VGA era.
-Strangely, despite being very successful, it did not receive a sequel (this was probably for the best).
+Strangely, despite being very successful, it did not receive a sequel.

-Set in the Wild West, this game follows the exploits of a gunslinger named Freddy Pharkas (Hungarian roots unexplored).
+Set in the Wild West, this game follows the exploits of a gunslinger named Frederick "Freddy" Pharkas (Hungarian roots unexplored).
 Freddy, having been proclaimed the best gunslinger in the mid-west, meets his match at the hands of the ominously-named outlaw Kenny the Kid.
 Kenny shoots Freddy's ear off in a duel, prompting Freddy to forsake gunslinging and vow never to pick up a pistol again.
 Instead, Freddy picks up his other hobby: pharmacology.
 He moves to the town of Coarsegold, CA (a few miles away from Sierra's headquarters in Oakhurst), and never reveals his past to any of the townsfolk.

 The game includes adult themes and plenty of sultry, witty humor by Josh Mandel and Al Lowe (of Leisure Suit Larry fame).
 It also contains some notoriously difficult arcade sequences.
 The game comes with an extensive manual on common diseases and pharmacology, written in 19th century style (thus containing, obviously, many hilarious misconceptions about medical practice as a whole).
 There are several points in the game where Freddy must utilize a well-equipped pharmaceutical laboratory to concoct pills and potions from a large variety of chemicals.

 This work features examples of the following tropes: